MonamiB/documentation/internal/handbook doc process/docprocess.md

 **Pro Tip:**

-Ensure that build static and templates directories are listed in `.gitignore`.
+Set the `build`, `static`, and `templates` directories to `.gitignore`.

-## Review
+## Review and Commit

 Once the content has been through a round of peer review, merge the branch to master.
-This will automatically trigger an RTD build and the changes will be pushed to production.
+This will automatically trigger an RTD build and the approved changes will be pushed to production.

 ## Publishing on RTD